 Inference: The odds of dying in the first 4 years of enrollment for participants (n = 1,175) with high CRP was 0.184 while those with non-high CRP (n = 3,758) had an odds of 0.087.
 The odds ratio of high CRP to non-high CRP is 2.119.
 Using Wald based confidence interval, with 95% confidence the true population odds ratio is between 1.740 and 2.580.
-The who sided chi squared test with 0.05 significance level results in a p value of less than 0.0001 and we can reject the null hypothesis that the odds of death is independent of CRP levels.
+The two sided chi squared test with 0.05 significance level results in a p value of less than 0.0001 and we can reject the null hypothesis that the odds of death is independent of CRP levels.

+3/5 for performing an appropriate analysis and describing the methods appropriately (say what you did with missing data, how did you calculate 95% CIs?)

+5/5 for reporting the association appropriately

+Total = 8/10

 Methods: The survival distributions of the two groups (high CRP with levels above 3 mg/L and non-high CRP with levels of 3 mg/L or lower) were compared using the logrank test.
 Kaplan Meier statistics were used to descriptively assess the high and non-high CRP groups.